Berta Karlik: Research

-After studying in Paris and London she started working at the Institut für Radiumforschung (Institute for Radium Research) in Vienna in 1931.
-From 1937 she was allowed to give lectures, and slowly advanced in the hierarchy of the institute.
+After studying in Paris and London, she started working at the Institut für Radiumforschung (Institute for Radium Research) in Vienna in 1931.
+From 1937, she was allowed to give lectures and slowly advanced in the institute's hierarchy.

-Simultaneously Karlik joined a group on seawater research headed by the Swedish physicist Hans Pettersson.
+Simultaneously, Karlik joined a group on seawater research headed by the Swedish physicist Hans Pettersson.
 Mixing knowledge of oceanography and radioactivity, Karlik helped to bring up concerns about the biological issue of uranium contamination of seawater.

-During the Second World War she made her most important discovery, that the element with the atomic number 85, Astatine, was a product of natural decay.
+During the Second World War, she made her most important discovery, that the element with the atomic number 85, Astatine, was a product of natural decay.
 Astatine's main use is in radiotherapy to kill cancer cells.
-Due to this discovery Karlik was awarded the Haitinger Prize for Chemistry from the Austrian Academy of Sciences in 1947.
+Due to this discovery, Karlik was awarded the Haitinger Prize for Chemistry from the Austrian Academy of Sciences in 1947.

 She became provisional director of the institute in 1945 and official director in 1947 upon discovering the existence of astatine.
-Berta Karlik was the first woman to be full professor ("ordentliche Professur") at the University of Vienna in 1956.
-She retired in 1973, but worked at the institute until her death in 1990.
+Berta Karlik was the first woman to be a full professor ("ordentliche Professur") at the University of Vienna in 1956.
+She retired in 1973 but worked at the institute until she died in 1990.